 Bunnies need a constant supply of water.
 We give our bunnies water in a water bottle.
 Some people say that bunnies need to have bowls of water.
 We believe either is good and works.
 It just depends on your preference and where they are going to live.
 A water bowl will be easy to keep up if they are inside.
 If they are outside like ours, we use water bottles to keep the water fresh and clean, which is always thawed in the winter.
 We use this water bottle in the winter.
 In the summer, we buy bigger water bottles that last longer while they drink more water.

 We get our hay and rabbit feed at our local feed store.
 Either North 40 or Tractor Supply.
-To keep the hay as clean as you can getting a hay holder is a smart move.
+Getting a hay holder is a smart move to keep the hay as clean as you can.
 We usually put the hay in a corner of the litter box that is not used.
-For the pellets, we use this food dispenser because our bunnies are outside.
+We use this food dispenser for the pellets because our bunnies are outside.
 It doesn’t rust and stands up to the elements.
 While also holding lots of food, making the chores less frequent.

 Room to Explore

-Bunnies need at least a 24″ by 36″ cage to live comfortably.
-Obviously, bigger is better, and if you are choosing to house your rabbit inside, potty training them is the best for them and you, as they then can run around the house for their exercise.
+Bunnies need a 24″ by 36″ cage to live comfortably.
+Obviously, bigger is better, and if you are choosing to house your rabbit inside, potty training them is the best for them and you, as they can then run around the house for their exercise.
 Exercise is so important for your rabbit’s health.

-You also could do a DIY hutch and do an old TV stand or kitchen hutch and make it into a bunny hutch.
+You could also make a DIY hutch and an old TV stand or kitchen hutch and make it into a bunny hutch.

 Please, please, please do not let your bunny live on a wire grid.
 Even if they have a pad for it to rest on, the wire beneath their feet will eventually hurt their feet.